-What Is The Purpose Of Bail?
+What is The Purpose Of Bail?

-When someone is accused of a crime, a bail amount may be set for said person to be released from custody prior to their hearing date.
+When someone is accused of a crime, a bail amount may be set for the said person to be released from custody prior to their hearing date.
 Paying bail to the court guarantees that the defendant will appear in court as scheduled.

-How Is The Bail Amount Determined?
+How is the Bail Amount Determined?

 Bail amounts are determined within about 48 hours after an arrest.
 Discussion and determination of the bail amount are made during what is called the bail bond hearing.
 During this hearing, a judge looks at a number of

 How Can Bail Be Paid?

 There are typically four ways someone can pay their bail.
 This includes:

 - Cash payment or checks worth the full amount of the bail

 - Secured bail bonds or the payment of money or bail property to secure release

 - Unsecured bail bonds or a surety bond that involves paying an amount of money if the defendant breaks their bond conditions